docker-library/ghost/README.md

 ## About Ghost our favorite CMS

-Ghost is a free and open source website & blogging platform designed to simplify the process of online publishing for individual bloggers as well as online publications.
-It’s a CMS (content management system) designed to be better alternative to  WordPress, Drupal, Medium, Tumblr, etc.
+[Ghost](https://ghost.org/) is a free and open source website & blogging platform designed to simplify the process of publishing.
+It’s individual bloggers as well as online publications.
+You can see Ghost as a CMS (content management system) designed to be better alternative to systems like: *WordPress, Drupal, Medium, Tumblr*, etc.

 ## How to use this image